The inhomogeneous multispecies PushTASEP: Dynamics and symmetry: Multiline PushTASEP

 \section{Multiline PushTASEP}

 In this section we discuss how the strategy of Ferrari and Martin \cite{ferrari-martin-2006} adapts to give the result of \cref{thm:multilrep-statprob}.
 Theorem 4 of \cite{ferrari-martin-2006} refers to a multispecies version of the Hammersley-Aldous-Diaconis process -- see the comment at the end of Section 2 of that paper for the relationship between the HAD and the PushTASEP (or ``long-range exclusion process'') via reversing the order of the particles.
-The main novelty in our setting is the introduction of site-wise inhomogeneity via the parameters $\beta_1, \dots, \beta_L$.
+The main novelty in our setting is the introduction of site-wise inhomogeneity via the parameters $\var_1, \dots, \var_n$.

-Here is the outline of the strategy for studying the stationary distribution of the multispecies process on $\Omega_\lambda$, where the partition $\lambda$ gives the contents on the system. \begin{itemize} \item We consider a set $\hOmega_\lambda$ of \textit{multiline diagrams} and a map $\Pi$ from $\hOmega_\lambda$ to the set $\Omega_\lambda$ of PushTASEP configurations. \item We construct a Markov chain on the set of multiline diagrams (the multiline process) and find its stationary distribution using a time-reversal argument (Theorem \ref{thm:stat dist multiline}).
-In the homogeneous case, this stationary distribution was simply the uniform distribution; now that we introduce site-wise inhomogeneity, we get a distribution with weights proportional to monomials in the parameters $\beta_1, \dots, \beta_L$. \item We show that the projection of the multiline process under the map $\Pi$ is the multispecies PushTASEP (Lemma \ref{lem:projection}).
-From this we deduce the stationary distribution $\pi$ of the multispecies PushTASEP, with weights proportional to sums of monomials in the parameters $\beta_1, \dots, \beta_L$ (Theorem \ref{thm:stat prob sum}). \end{itemize} To obtain the form of the stationary distribution given in Theorem \ref{thm:multilrep-statprob}, we finally apply the correspondence between ASEP polynomials and weights of multiline diagrams given by \cite{corteel-mandelshtam-williams-2022}.
+Here is the outline of the strategy for studying the stationary distribution of the multispecies process on $\Omega_\lambda$, where the partition $\lambda$ gives the contents on the system. \begin{itemize} \item We consider a set $\hOmega_\lambda$ of \textit{multiline diagrams} and a map $\Pi$ from $\hOmega_\lambda$ to the set $\Omega_\lambda$ of PushTASEP configurations. \item We construct a Markov chain on the set of multiline diagrams (the multiline process) and find its stationary distribution using a time-reversal argument (\cref{thm:stat dist multiline}).
+In the homogeneous case, this stationary distribution was simply the uniform distribution; now that we introduce site-wise inhomogeneity, we get a distribution with weights proportional to monomials in the parameters $\var_1, \dots, \var_n$. \item We show that the projection of the multiline process under the map $\Pi$ is the multispecies PushTASEP (\cref{lem:projection}).
+From this we deduce the stationary distribution $\pi$ of the multispecies PushTASEP, with weights proportional to sums of monomials in the parameters $\var_1, \dots, \var_n$ (\cref{thm:stat prob sum}). \end{itemize} To obtain the form of the stationary distribution given in \cref{thm:multilrep-statprob}, we finally apply the correspondence between ASEP polynomials and weights of multiline diagrams given by \cite{corteel-mandelshtam-williams-2022}.

-We concentrate particularly on the argument for Theorem \ref{thm:stat dist multiline}, where the inhomgoneity plays a significant role.
-In contrast, in the argument for Lemma \ref{lem:projection}, the rates are irrelevant, and we outline the idea briefly.
+We concentrate particularly on the argument for \cref{thm:stat dist multiline}, where the inhomgoneity plays a significant role.
+In contrast, in the argument for \cref{lem:projection}, the rates are irrelevant, and we outline the idea briefly.